YCChenVictor/blog-frontend/_posts/life/self/1993-09-01-(project)-task.md

 ### TODO

+* (backend) solve CSRF
+* (frontend) solve CSRF
+* (backend) add bcrypt to password
+* signup and login on frontend
+* (backend: create-task-api) create frontend to create job: once login -> click create job -> redirect to Jenkins (should create service to translate DSL to xml in the future) -> create job
 * understand how to create job on jenkins' UI
 * create frontend to create job: once login -> click create job -> redirect to Jenkins (should create service to translate DSL to xml in the future) -> create job
 * create frontend to upload commit to be test by the job